 Read more about ACTCM'S Top Rated Acupuncture Degree Programs

-The Doctor of Acupuncture and Chinese Medicine (DACM) is a first professional doctoral degree in the field of acupuncture and Oriental medicine (AOM).
-Graduates of the program will be qualified to take the national certification and California acupuncture licensing exams, just as graduates of the master’s program.
+The Doctorate of Acupuncture and Chinese Medicine (DACM) is a first professional doctoral degree in the field of acupuncture and Chinese medicine.
+Graduates of the program will be qualified to take the national certification and California acupuncture licensing exams, as will graduates of the master’s program.
 DACM students will graduate at the doctoral level with enhanced training and skills over the current masters level training.

-ACTCM’s DACM was the first FPD program approved by ACAOM (Accreditation Commission for Acupuncture and Oriental Medicine) in November 2014.
+ACTCM’s DACM was the first FPD program approved by ACAHM (Accreditation Commission for Acupuncture and Herbal Medicine), formerly ACAOM, in November 2014.
 The program was also approved by WASC with the completion of the ACTCM merger with California Institute of Integral Studies (CIIS) on July 1, 2015.
-The ACTCM at CIIS Doctor of Acupuncture and Chinese Medicine (DACM) program was granted initial accreditation by ACAOM in November 2018, effective through February 2025.
+The Doctorate of Acupuncture and Chinese Medicine (DACM) program was granted initial accreditation by ACAHM in November 2018, effective through February 2025.
 Accreditation status and notes may be viewed here.

 California Institute of Integral Studies is accredited by the Western Association of Schools and Colleges – Senior College and University Commission (WSCUC).
 Students admitted to the DACM program are eligible for federal grant and loan programs through our WSCUC accreditation.

-The DACM degree will differ from the MSTCM degree in the number of hours of class and clinical work necessary to complete the degree, as well as differences in the curriculum.
+The DACM degree differs from the MSTCM degree in the number of hours of class and clinical work necessary to complete the degree, as well as differences in the curriculum.
 The DACM degree is a first professional degree at the doctoral level; the curriculum expands upon that of the MSTCM degree.

 No. The MSTCM degree and the DACM degree will provide two different paths for pursuing a first professional degree and licensure as an acupuncturist.

 No. The license to practice acupuncture is the same for graduates of both the MSTCM and DACM programs.

-Transferring students are required by ACAOM to complete at least two years as a matriculated student in first professional doctoral degree program.
-For questions about transferring into the acupuncture degree program (DACM), please contact the Admissions office (firstname.lastname@example.org).
+Transferring students are required by ACAHM to complete at least two years as a matriculated student in first professional doctoral degree program.
+For questions about transferring into the acupuncture degree program (DACM), please contact the Admissions office at firstname.lastname@example.org.